SatrioBayu/React-Expense-Tracker/README.md

-# I'm starting to learn React in Udemy and this is my first project called Expense Tracker
+# Expense Tracker App using React